 Cambridge International Academy THE OUR KIDS REVIEW

 The 50-page review of Cambridge International Academy, published as a book (in print and online), is part of our series of in-depth accounts of Canada's leading private schools.
-Insights were garnered by Our Kids editor visiting the school and interviewing students, parents, faculty and administrators.
+Insights were garnered by OUR KIDS editor visiting the school and interviewing students, parents, faculty and administrators.

 Introduction

-Cambridge International Academy is a ministry-inspected coed private school in Ajax that customizes and enriches the Ontario curriculum for students from Grades 1 to 12.
+Cambridge International Academy is a ministry-inspected coed private school in Whitby that customizes and enriches the Ontario curriculum for students from Grades 1 to 12.
 Using customized planning that caters to the aptitudes and interests of students, it leads and guides students to achieve their academic and personal potential.

 For elementary school, Cambridge International Academy personalizes the educational pathway and offers Reach Ahead credits to prepare students to successfully transition to high school.
 For high school, students have the option to take Advanced Placement courses to enrich their learning and gain a competitive advantage with university admissions.

-“We customize students’ educational pathways,” says Sandra Arff, principal of the coeducational private day school in Ajax, Ontario.
+“We customize students’ educational pathways,” says Sandra Arff, principal of the coeducational private day school in Whitby, Ontario.
 “I’ve always believed that a cookie-cutter approach to education fails too many students.
 It’s a methodology that doesn’t work for high achievers, because they get bored and become disengaged, or for students who are having difficulty, because they don’t get the attention they need to close the achievement gap.
 At Cambridge, we help both types of students reach their full academic potential by catering to their unique learning requirements.”

 Class sizes in the elementary and high school range from 10 to 15.
 “No one can fly under the radar here,” says Yasmin Sinanan, head of academics.
 “Our teachers are always aware of exactly how each student is keeping up—or not keeping up—with curriculum expectations and ensure they receive the right challenges so that they can thrive in their educational studies.”